Confidence let’s you pull anything off, even Tevas with socks.

 If someone called me chubby, it would no longer be something that kept me up late at night.
 Being called fat is not like being called stupid or unfunny, which is the worst thing you could ever say to me.
 Do I envy Jennifer Hudson for being able to lose all that weight and look smokin’ hot?
 Of course, yes.
 Do I sometimes look at Gisele Bundchen and wonder how awesome life would be if I never had to wear Spanx?
 Duh, of course.
 That’s kind of the point of Gisele Bundchen.
 And maybe I will, once or twice, for a very short period of time.
 But on the list of things I want to do in my lifetime, that’s not near the top.
 I mean, it’s not near the bottom either.
-I’d say it’s right above “Learn to drive a vespa,” but several notches below “film a chase scene for a movie.
+I’d say it’s right above “Learn to drive a vespa or an Elektro Roller for that matter” but several notches below “film a chase scene for a movie.

 I had already made a decision early on that I would be a plain girl with lots of personality, and accepting it made everything a lot easier.
 If you are lucky, there is a moment in your life when you have some say as to what your currency is going to be.
 I decided early on it was not going to be my looks.
 I have spent a lifetime coming to terms with this idea and I would say I am about 15 to 20 percent there.
 Which is great progress.
 I am not underestimating the access I get as a BLOND, WHITE lady from AMERICA.
 Believe me, blond hair can take you really far, especially with the older men.
 It can really distract from the face.